 SGN manages the network that distributes natural and green gas to 5.9 million homes and businesses across Scotland and the south of England.
 Their dedicated and established innovation team manages ideas and opportunities, both from internal and external sources, co-ordinating their evaluation, and prioritising and converting into value propositions projects that align with their innovation strategy.

-ULC Robotics is a leading robotics-as-a-service (RaaS) solutions provider and developer for the energy industry, transforming the way that vital infrastructure is maintained and operated.
+ULC Technologies is a leading robotics developer for the energy industry, transforming the way that vital infrastructure is maintained and operated.
 As the key RRES project partner, ULC’s team of mechanical and electrical engineers, sensor scientists, technicians, project managers and machine learning specialists are responsible for designing and developing the field demonstrable prototype of the RRES.

 ULC Robotics is a leader in developing and deploying innovative robotic technology and processes that help pipeline operators and energy companies repair, inspect and assess their infrastructure.
 Our team of engineers, machinists, project managers, field technicians and support staff work daily to find solutions to challenging energy industry problems.